ballerina-platform/ballerina-distribution/examples/grpc-simple-with-headers/grpc_simple_with_headers.md

    ::: code grpc_simple_with_headers_service.bal :::

-4. Execute the commands below to build and run the 'service' package.
+4. Execute the commands below to build and run the `service` package.

    ::: out grpc_simple_with_headers_service.out :::